 Protecting Your Home and Pets

 Next, schedule someone to stay at your home or to check in on it regularly.
 Be sure they know your home alarm information and how to handle a false alarm.
-Also leave a note of where the water and gas shut-off valves are and who they can contact if you’re not reachable to make major decisions for you.
+Also, leave a note of where the water and gas shut-off valves are and who they can contact if you’re not reachable to make major decisions for you.

 Protecting Your Identity

 So now that you’re ready to travel you’re not out of the woods when it comes to safety.
 You still need to safeguard your money and your identity – many times they’re one in the same.
-Lose your debit/credit card and you’ve just lost some important information that can be used fraudulently.
+Lose your debit/credit card, and you’ve just lost some valuable information that can be used fraudulently.

-Travel safely, be aware, prepare, and be well!
+I hope these tips help.
+Please, travel safely, be aware, prepare, and be well!